 Every hour on the hour, the unassuming façade of a villa across from the imposing Château de Blois in France transforms into an enormous mechanical clock.

-Against a backdrop of clanging bells and eerie music and vocalizations, six golden dragon heads emerge out of windows, snapping their jaws, two giant clawed hands crush balcony railings, and a serpentine tail twirls from the attic window.
+Against a backdrop of clanging bells, eerie music, and vocalizations, six golden dragon heads emerge out of windows, snapping their jaws.
+Two giant clawed hands crush balcony railings, and a serpentine tail twirls from the attic window.

-The spectacle occurs every hour on the hour for about five minutes, after which, the heads, hands, and feet slowly retract back into the building, and the facade rebuilds itself.
+The spectacle occurs every hour on the hour for about five minutes, after which, the heads, hands, and feet slowly retract back into the building, and the structure rebuilds itself.

 Know Before You Go

 Directly across from the Château de Blois, on the plaza